Motlow State Community College

 Accomplishments and Recognition

-Motlow College has been recognized for several accomplishments over the last two years.
+Motlow State has been recognized for several accomplishments over the last two years.
 Following are some of our more notable honors:

 - Recognized as one of the nation's fastest growing community colleges by Community College Week